-Octavia Spencer won the Oscar for a supporting actress for the role Minny Jackson, a maid outspoken in “the Help”.
+Octavia Spencer won the Oscar for a supporting actress for the role Minny Jackson, an outspoken black maid in “The Help”.
 Although Spencer’s performance is masterful, I can still note that African American are recognized in Hollywood only when they play demeaning roles

 Lupita Nyon’go – L’esclave

 In 2014, Lupita Nyong’o wins the Oscar for best-supporting actress for the role of a slave abused by her master.
 For the first time in cinema, Lupita showed the horror of what female slaves lived.
 She was not the main character but she stole the show.

 In this role, Lupita is extremely vulnerable and desperate.
-It is frequently raped and boost to the point of losing consciousness.
+She is frequently raped and boost to the point of losing consciousness.
 The scenes are shocking and hard to watch.
 But Hollywood prefers this kind of servile characters for black people.

-Why white reward black actresses for this kinds of roles.
+Why white people rewards black actresses for this kind of roles?
 Is it a way to consolidates them in their idea of racial superiority?
-Do they feel threatened to see black actors with dominant or rewarding role.You just need to see the reaction of some white to Beyonce clip Formation to wonder if this is not the real case.
+Do they feel threatened to see black actors with a dominant or rewarding role?

 The media, included the movies have a strong influence on people prejudices and representation of a group of people.
 Rewarding black women with an Academy Awards on roles that are tied to clichés and stereotypes are just reinforcing these negative representations.